ccske/big-data.lab/README.md

 ## Getting Started

 The instructions in this article should work on any system with Docker and Docker Compose installed.
-However, since the Hadoop ecosystem is designed for educational purposes, it is recommended to set up a fresh Ubuntu Linux virtual machine using your preferred virtualization software and then follow the steps in the [Quick setup on Ubuntu virtual machine](#quick-setup-on-ubuntu-virtual-machine-recommended) section.
+However, since the Hadoop ecosystem is designed for educational purposes, it is recommended to set up a fresh Ubuntu Linux virtual machine using your preferred virtualization software and then follow the steps in the [Quick Setup on Ubuntu Virtual Machine](#quick-setup-on-ubuntu-virtual-machine-recommended) section.
-Within about 30 minutes, learners will have a lightweight yet fully functional Hadoop environment ready to explore.
+Within minutes, learners will have a lightweight yet fully functional Hadoop environment ready to explore.

 ### Quick Setup on Ubuntu Virtual Machine (Recommended)
 You only need an Ubuntu Linux virtual machine (version 24.04 or later) before starting the setup process.

 **<ins>Setup on a New Virtual Machine</ins>**
-To get started, download a stable version from this GitHub repository and run the `ubuntu-vm-setup.sh` script in the Terminal:
+To get started, download a stable version from this GitHub repository and run the `ubuntu-vm-setup.sh` script in the text console or Terminal (for Desktop GUI edition).”

 ```shell
 alice@u24arm64:~$ cd /PATH/TO/big-data.lab
 alice@u24arm64:/PATH/TO/big-data.lab$ ./ubuntu-vm-setup.sh
 ```

-After the script completes successfully, you will need to **reboot the virtual machine** to apply all changes.
+After the script completes successfully, it is highly recommended to **reboot the virtual machine** to apply all changes.
-Once the VM is up and running, you can access the Hadoop web UIs from within the VM:
+Once the Ubuntu virtual machine is up and running again, you can access the Hadoop web UIs from the browser installed in the virtual machine:
 * HDFS NameNode UI: `http://hadoop-master:9870`
 * YARN ResourceManager UI: `http://hadoop-master:8088`
 * MapReduce JobHistory Server UI: `http://hadoop-master:19888`

-If you want to access the Hadoop UIs from outside the virtual machine, add the following line to your system hosts file:
+If you want to access the Hadoop UIs from outside the virtual machine (e.g., the Ubuntu you have installed is a Server edition), add the following line to your system hosts file:
 * macOS or Linux: /etc/hosts
 * Windows: C:\Windows\System32\drivers\etc\hosts